 Why and How: Using Shapes in Nature Photography

-Shapes are also called optical surfaces.
+Shapes can also be referred to as “optical surfaces”.
 They result from the combination of lines and angles.
-In nature photography, they can be real or suggested.
+In nature photography, they can be real or implied.

-In this article, I show you how to take advantage of it to create interesting and creative photos.
+In this article, I show you how to take advantage of using shapes to create interesting and creative photos.

 Definition of a Form

-A shape can be a being or an object, lines, a mass, contours, a silhouette that we perceive confusedly.
+A shape exists as a being or object, both which possess lines, mass, contours, and often, a silhouette that we may struggle to recognize.

-But we can also define a shape by the way something is materialized.
-We talk about its appearance, the state in which it is presented.
+We can also define a shape by the way it materializes.
+We may talk about its appearance or the state in which it is presented.

 Geometric shapes are fundamental elements of a photograph.
 With the colors and tones, they are the elements which you really need.

-As soon as we start to perceive a photograph as a set of geometric shapes, tones and colors, we see them as they are and no longer as we would like them to be.
+As soon as we start to perceive a photograph as a set of geometric shapes, tones, and colors, we stop imagining it from our own detailed perspective and analyze its basic structure, or skeleton.

 For example, a fish or an animal is no longer seen as a portrait but as a series of geometric shapes.
-Then you just add emotion, texture on the fur, plumage or scales and play with the light to get a great picture.
+You must add the emotional expressions, the texture of the fur, plumage, or scales, and play with the light to produce a quality picture.

-The combination of these elements facilitates the reading and understanding of the image.
+The combination of different elements facilitates viewers’ reading and understanding of the image.
 You will add geometric shapes as elements to help guide the eyes of your audience.

-You must learn to see geometric shapes in a photograph.
-Then you will place them in the frame to send a message.
+You must learn to spot geometric shapes in a photograph, and frame them to convey your message.

-Of course, geometric shapes can take different forms such as horizontal lines, vertical lines, squares, circles, unspoken lines (suggested as off frame).
+Of course, geometric shapes can take on many forms, such as horizontal lines, vertical lines, squares, circles, and unspoken lines (as suggested off frame).

 The Three Properties of a Shape

-As a nature photographer, you must always have them in mind when creating a photograph.
+As a nature photographer, you must always keep them in mind when creating a photograph.

-They allow you to better analyze a scene and to know if a shape can be integrated or not in an image :
+The properties of shapes allow you to better analyze a scene and to decide whether a shape should be integrated into an image.

 - Mass: it describes the amount of space filled by a shape.
-It qualifies the heaviness, the size of this space.
+It qualifies the heaviness and the size of this space.

 - Proportion: it defines how the mass of one photographic element is comparable to another.
 It is the comparison of weights between several forms.

-- Relationship: it defines how forms interact with each other in a photograph.
+- The relationship: it defines how forms interact with each other in a photograph.

 The Role of Light

-The advantage with nature photography is that most of the time natural light is used.
-A grazing light can highlight the entirety of one form or create others in a suggestive way.
+One advantage of nature photography is that the natural light is nearly perfect.
+A grazing light can highlight the entirety of one form or create additional ones in a suggestive way.

 A properly lit shape can become dominant if placed against contrasting backgrounds.